International Authority for the Ruhr: Background

-The Ruhr region of Germany has historically been key to the county's industrial strength due to its rich supply of coal and coke which attracted iron, steel and heavy engineering plants.
+The Ruhr region of Germany has historically been key to the country’s industrial strength due to its rich supply of coal and coke which attracted iron, steel and heavy engineering plants.
 The Ruhr was also a major exporter of coal, essential for a large part of the French, Belgian and Luxembourg steel industries.
 Following both World War I and World War II, a shortage of coking coal caused the steel industries of Western Europe to operate below capacity.

 The idea of controlling the Ruhr originated in the Versailles Conference and the Reparation Conferences following World War I. After World War II, the region became part of the British occupation zone.
 France proposed the separation of the Ruhr from the rest of Germany, and control of the Ruhr by an international regime but the British refused.

 The start of the Cold War, including the failure to reach consensus on a peace treaty for Germany at the Council of Foreign Ministers meeting in Moscow in April 1947, changed the context of French policy toward Germany.
 Also, the U.S. European Recovery Plan (Marshall Plan) aimed at reviving the economies of Western Europe, including West Germany.
 As a consequence, French policy shifted to ensure that economic recovery in Germany was coupled with safeguards for France regarding Ruhr coal and steel.
 An initial sketch of the IAR was produced on 14 August 1947 following discussions between U.S. Under Secretary of State for Economic Affairs Will Clayton and French officials, including Georges Bidault and Jean Monnet.